keboola/hello-world-bref/README.md

 # hello-world-bref
-Serverless hello world app in PHP using the Bref framework
+Serverless hello world app in PHP using the Bref framework.